r4victor/tenthousandmeters/content/blog/python_bts_10.md

 where $p$ is any fixed prime number at least as large as the number of possible keys, and $a \in \{1, ...p-1\}$ and $b \in \{0, ...p-1\}$ are parameters choosen at random that specify a concrete hash function from the family.

 What does universality give us?
 Suppose that we randomly choose a hash function from a universal family and use this hash function to insert a sequence of keys into a hash table with chaining and table resizing as described in the previous section.
 Then theory says that the expected length of each chain in the hash table is bounded by a constant.
-This implies that the expected time of a single insert, lookup and delete operation is constant.
+This implies that the expected time of a single insert, lookup and delete operation is $O(1)$.
 And it does not matter what keys we insert!

 Note that we've made a similiar statement before:

-> Theory says that if a key is equally likely to hash to any bucket and if the load factor is bounded by a constant, then the expected time of a single insert, lookup and delete operation is constant.
+> Theory says that if every key is equally likely to hash to any bucket, independently of other keys, and if the load factor is bounded by a constant, then the expected time of a single insert, lookup and delete operation is $O(1)$.

 The important difference is that in the case of universal hashing the word "expected"  means averaging over hash functions, while the statement from the previous section refers to averaging over the keys.